nickem00/nickem00/README.md

 #  Introduction

-Hi there! 👋 My name is Nicholas Malm and I'm a first-year student studying Software Development at Kristianstad University.
+Hi there! 👋 My name is Nicholas Malm and I'm a second-year student studying Software Development at Kristianstad University.
 Welcome to my GitHub profile!

-## 🪂 About Me
+## 📷 About Me

 I'm a 24-year-old from Sweden with a background in photography and videography as hobbies.
-I'm a problem solver and I can't resist the challenge of debugging when something doesn't work on the computer.
-In my spare time I enjoy skydiving and photography.📷
+I'm a problem solver and I can't resist the challenge of debugging when something doesn't work.
+In my spare time I enjoy photography and spending time outdoors in various ways.🌳

 ## 💻 Skills